petergardfjall/dotfiles/cheat/sheets/elisp.cheat.md

     some-list

 The error means that the symbol `some-list` doesn't point to a variable.
-The `set` function is used to assign values to variables.
+The `set` function is used to assign values to variables (or rather, make a symbol point to a value):

     (set 'some-list '(1 2 3))

 `set` takes the name of a variable (quoted, so it's not evaluated) and a value, and sets the variable to that value.
 In practice, it's more common to use the `setq` macro, which wraps the first variable in a call to `quote`.

     (setq some-list '(1 2 3))

     ;; equivalent
     (set  (quote some-list) '(1 2 3))

+`setq` can also be used to assign multiple variables at once:

+    (setq
+     trees '(pine fir oak maple)
+     herbivores '(gazelle antelope zebra))

-`setq` defines a variable *globally*.
+Note that `setq` defines a variable *globally*.

 Locally scoped variables are defined with a `let` expression.